In Partnership With

 For local lunch recommendations, please see our handy Google map with suggestions.

 The Paideia Institute has reserved a block of single rooms at The Fairfield Inn and Suites by Marriott, available to conference participants at a reduced group rate of $159 per night (not including taxes).
 The hotel is conveniently located within walking distance of the Fordham Lincoln Center Campus.
-Use this link to reserve a room.

 SESSIONS AND LECTURES